Research

 Philosophical perspectives on human desires and values vary; economic theory-driven measurement techniques can provide relevant empirical evidence.
 We elicited over half a million stated preference choices over 126 dimensions or "aspects" of well-being from a sample of 896 online respondents.
 We also elicited, via self-reported well-being (SWB) questions, respondents' current levels of the aspects.
 From the stated preference data, we estimate for each aspect its relative marginal utility per point on our 0-100 response scale.
 We validate these estimates by comparing them to alternative methods for estimating preferences, and we offer a range of estimates between those that take self-reports at face value and those that (over-)correct for potential social-desirability reporting bias.
 Our findings suggest that our respondents want, first and foremost, three basic things: family, money, and health (not necessarily in this order).
 While commonly studied concepts such as happiness, life satisfaction, where life ranks on a ladder, and meaning, are all important, respondents place the highest marginal utilities on aspects related to family well-being and health, and financial freedom and security.
 We document substantial heterogeneity in preferences across respondents within (but not between) demographic groups, with current SWB levels accounting for a significant portion of the variation.

-Explainable AI and Human Decision Making: Preferences, Beliefs, and Biases with Peter Bergman and Kadeem Noray
+Explainable AI and Human Decision Making: Preferences, Beliefs, and Biases [Slides]

 Increasingly, AI is being used as a gatekeeper to key areas that affect economic mobility.
 AI is screening applicants for jobs, loans, healthcare and housing.
 Generative AI has accelerated this trend; its pre-trained models can readily be deployed across a variety of contexts.
 However, there are concerns that these models discriminate against protected groups.
 We construct a model of applicant selection that distinguishes between different forms of discrimination -- taste-based discrimination, statistical discrimination, and biased beliefs -- at the employer or recruiter level.
 We collect data that allow us to record resume review and hiring outcomes for applicant profiles and overcome the selection issue of observing hiring outcomes only for interviewed applicants.
 We compare AI decision making to the distribution of human decision makers and use the model to simulate policies such as blinding resume characteristics ("ban the box") and to build non-discriminatory screening algorithms.